When the Employer Services Assurance Corporation (ESAC)

 designated a select few PEOs as Certified Professional Employer Organizations (CPEO)

 , the first group to ever be certified.
-In total, less than 3% of U.S. PEOs have been designated as a CPEO.
+In total, 6% of U.S. PEOs have been designated as a CPEO.

 We have written in the past about what certified PEOs are and the rigorous process

 professional employer organizations go through in order to be recognized by the I.R.S.
 If you are unfamiliar about CPEOs, the article is a great educational resource.

 Working with a certified PEO has a few significant differences compared to a non-certified PEO.
 But one benefit in particular stands out the most, and is incredibly important for both brokers and small business owners alike.

 What is the Number One Benefit a Certified PEO Provides to Clients?